-The proposed bill aims to regulate private alternative adolescent residential or outdoor programs in West Virginia by establishing a new article in the state code.
-It introduces definitions for key terms, such as "critical incident," "license," and "program," and mandates that no entity may operate such programs without obtaining a license from the Director of the Office of Health Facilities Licensure and Certification.
+This bill aims to establish a regulatory framework for private alternative adolescent residential or outdoor programs in West Virginia by adding a new article to the Code of West Virginia.
+It defines key terms related to these programs, such as "critical incident," "license," and "program participant," and mandates that all such programs must obtain a license from the Director of the Office of Health Facilities Licensure and Certification.
 The bill outlines the licensure requirements, including background checks for individuals with direct access to program participants, and sets forth rules for reporting critical incidents, ensuring the health and safety of participants, and maintaining communication with parents or guardians.

-Additionally, the bill provides mechanisms for the suspension and revocation of licenses for non-compliance, including the requirement for written notice and a hearing before any action is taken.
-It establishes penalties for operating without a license or violating the provisions of the article, including fines and potential jail time.
-The Inspector General is empowered to propose rules for legislative approval to ensure adequate care and accommodations for program consumers, and may seek injunctive relief against unlicensed operations that jeopardize the health and safety of participants.
-Overall, the bill seeks to enhance oversight and accountability for programs serving adolescents in West Virginia.
+Additionally, the bill provides for the suspension and revocation of licenses for non-compliance with the established rules, including penalties for operating without a license.
+It specifies that violations can result in misdemeanor charges, fines, and potential jail time, with each day of continued violation considered a separate offense.
+The Inspector General is empowered to propose rules for legislative approval to ensure adequate care and accommodations for program consumers, and to seek injunctive relief against any unlicensed operations that jeopardize the health and safety of participants.

 Committee Substitute: 16B-22-1, 16B-22-2, 16B-22-3, 16B-22-4, 16B-22-5, 16B-22-6